 Wristbands & Armbands

-New for 2020.
 The Lone Sniper is a single player that is hand picked by the general prior to the start of the game or half.
 This player has a huge advantage as they are allowed to start in their color castle.
 The Lone Sniper role requires special equipment including a mag fed marker that is shooting FSR rounds.
-Lone Sniper players are only allowed to play this role once per game.
 The Lone Sniper is allowed to leave their castle upon the start of the game.
 If you want to play this role, approach your general prior to game start!

 There are 3 domination style flags throughout the park.
 Flip your team’s color up to take control of that area and score one point.
 Points are only awarded every hour, on the hour.
 That means when the clock turns from 11:59 to Noon, whatever team color is showing scores one point!
 The second way to score points is by find treasures hidden around the park.
 Players should follow all treasure instructions and return them to the front.
 The last and final way to score is by winning the final battle.
 The final battle is worth three points!

 Player must sit 15 mins.
 Minor Penalties include: Swearing, bringing tools onto the field, blind firing, and barrel bag violations.

 Player must sit for 30 minutes!
 Major Penalties include: Playing on after hit, markers shooting over 280 FPS, bonus balling, goggle violations.

-Players will be ejected from the game!
+Players will be ejected from the game and premises!
 Game misconduct penalties include: wiping, physical contact, throwing equipment, fighting, failure to follow Referee instructions, use of alcohol or drugs, shooting outside paint.